Swift object storage

 Please read the section above about client endpoints and add the --os-storage-url flag should you need to use something other than non-replicated storage in availability zone europe-se-1a.

-To delete a bucket using the swift client, follow these steps:
+To delete a container by using the swift terminal client.

 • Run this command: swift list, save the name of the bucket you want to delete.